zayamatias/flightgear/README.md

 # flightgear

+These files will work only under Linux until the HID event subsystem in FG is fixed so it works also under windows (you can "read" more here https://wiki.flightgear.org/USB_HID_Support).

 Files for joysticks/panels to be used with flightgear

 If not done yet, create a 'js' group and add your user to it.